d-michail/python-jgrapht/README.md

 class library that provides mathematical graph-theory objects and algorithms.
 It  contains very efficient and generic graph data-structures along with a sizeable collection of sophisticated algorithms.
 The library is written in Java, with stability, performance and interoperability in mind.
-It includes algorithms encountered in diverse application domains such as  pat) planning, routing, network analysis, combinatorial optimization, computational biology, and others.
+It includes algorithms encountered in diverse application domains such as  path planning, routing, network analysis, combinatorial optimization, computational biology, and others.

 ## Building